The Big Picture On Negotiating With Contractors for Real Estate Projects:

 When you tell contractors that you’re gathering four or five quotes, that shouldn’t be a bluff.
 You need to actually do it, despite your protestations about how much work it is and how urgent the repairs are.

-To begin with, you have better odds of finding the right contractor for the job, if you talk to five contractors instead of two.
-And with each quote that you collect, you get a better understanding of what “normal” pricing for the job looks like.
+To begin with, you have better odds of finding the right contractor for the job if you talk to five contractors instead of two.
+And with each quote you collect, you better understand what “normal” pricing for the job looks like.

 But talking to more contractors also helps you know what the hell you’re talking about.
 When the first contractor comes out, you might only know that the air conditioning isn’t blowing cold air like it should.

-They look at your air conditioning condenser, and give you their opinion on the source of the problem.
-When the second contractor comes out to the property, you can explain not only the symptom of the problem, but the previous contractor’s diagnosis of the cause.
+They look at your air conditioning condenser and give you their opinion on the source of the problem.
+When the second contractor comes out to the property, you can explain the symptoms of the problem and the previous contractor’s diagnosis of the cause.
 This second contractor gives you even more information, which you then bring to the third contractor, and so on.

-You gain confidence with each contractor you speak with, and can discuss the problem with fluency and authority.
-That puts you in a better position to negotiate.
+You gain confidence with each contractor you speak with and can discuss the problem fluently and authoritatively, which puts you in a better position to negotiate.

-Be sure to call up the first contractor or two after speaking with the others, so you can share what you’ve learned, and give them a chance to update their quote.
+Be sure to call the first contractor or two after speaking with the others so you can share what you’ve learned and give them a chance to update their quote.

 (article continues below)